0xdeafc0de/oui2manuf/README.md

 A simple and efficient Go-based command-line tool to look up MAC address manufacturers using the **Wireshark OUI/manufacturer database**.

 ## Why This Tool?
-There may be numerous version of oui lookup tools, but this one uses Wireshark manufacturer database unlike others using IEEE database.
-The advantage of Wireshark DB is it has more entries and supports 28 and 36 bit mac blocks too.
-The IEEE one only have 24 bit blocks.

 **`oui2manuf` stands out by using the Wireshark manufacturer database instead of the IEEE registry**.
 This offers significant advantages:

 - **Wireshark's database supports more granular resolution**, including **28-bit and 36-bit MAC address blocks**.